 Understanding Thai Will and Succession

-A will is a legal document that specifies how a person’s assets should be distributed after death.
-In Thailand, succession refers to the legal process of transferring ownership of a deceased person’s assets to heirs or beneficiaries.
-If a person dies without a will, the estate will be distributed according to statutory inheritance laws.
+A will is a legal document in which a person, known as the testator, specifies how their assets and property should be distributed after death.
+Succession refers to the legal process through which the estate of the deceased is transferred to heirs or beneficiaries.

 Importance of Having a Thai Will